se-rwth/se-rwth.github.io/_pages/research/Model-Based-Assistive-Systems.md

-The main components of an assistive system according to the architectural patterns for model centered architecture solutions [[MMR+17]](#MMR+17) are sensors, storages observation components, a behavior engine and support components.
+The main components of an assistive system according to the architectural patterns for model centered architecture solutions [[MMR+17]](#MMR+17) are sensors, storages, observation components, a behavior engine, and support components.
-Information about human behavior is collected via sensors or smart devices and processed in an observation engine, which stores the data and models.
+Information about human behavior is collected via sensors, e.g., via sensor floors [[LMK+11]](#LMK+11) or smart devices and processed in observation components, which stores the data and models.
 The behavior engine compares and connects the current behavior step with already existing models of behavior.
 The support engine decides which next step should be provided as behavior